achakravarti/libelmy/README.md

 code is in the `include/` and `src/lib` directories, whereas the binary code is in the `src/bin` directory.
 The database schema and setup scripts are available int the `tools` directory.

+## Build Options

+  - As library only
+  - As library + command line binary
+  - As library + FastCGI binary (future)